The History of Ancient Oracles and Pre Modern Spiritualism

 ORACLES, SEERS & SOOTHSAYERS

-There was much ritual associated with consultation of the Oracles, both by the Oracle and by the enquirer.
+There were many rituals associated with consultation of the Oracles, both by the Oracle and by the enquirer.
 The Oracle would make preparation for the forthcoming consultation by bathing, drinking water from the sacred stream, by meditation, by fasting in order that s/he could be a pure vessel for the clairvoyant message or trance utterances.
 The enquirer sometimes sacrificed a lamb and spent the night sleeping on its skin before meeting with the Oracle the next day.

 Ritual is very important and it is something to regret that it is so often dismissed today in an effort to prove to people that consulting with the spirit is a normal everyday affair.
 The Oracular rituals prepared the mind as well as cleansing the body and if more preparation was undertaken today, whether or not it be in the form of a ritual, the easier will be the attunement and the purer the message.
 The slaughter of lambs is not, of course, recommended.